Bossware: Your employer may be tracking you during remote work

 (KTLA) — Did you work remotely during the pandemic?
 Are you still?

-If so, your employer may have a very good idea how productive you are.
+If so, your employer may have a very good idea of how productive you are.

 It’s called “bossware,” and it’s a sneaky type of surveillance technology that allows employers to keep tabs on workers — often without them knowing.